A brief glimpse into the future:

 GreenPunk: a technophilic specific movement centered on characters using and being affected by the use of DIY renewable resources, recycling and repurposing.
 GreenPunk would emphasize the ability of the individual – and his or her responsibility – for positive ecological and social change.

 First, let me tell you a short commercial shopping related story.
 Last fall, I bought a new DVD player that at my budget, felt like state of the art.
 A shiny black Toshiba that was going to max out the images and sounds onto my television for a long, long time.
-I did it as a cool gift for myself, I mean since there are a lot cool stuff and cool things to buy out there why not get one for myself right?
+I did it as a cool gift for myself after seeing it at noveltystreet, I mean since there are a lot cool stuff and cool things to buy out there why not get one for myself right?

 The DVD player died last month; it didn’t even last longer than 9 months.
 It cost originally about 100 dollars, talk about things you can buy.
 Getting an estimate wouldn’t be free and fixing it would actually cost probably double of what I paid without the discount.
 Unlike appliances from our parents’ generation, these so called awesome new devices are essentially disposable.
 Now I have to find out who I or where I can donate my shiny black DVD player.